material-foundation/flutter-packages/README.md

 If you wish to contribute a new package to the Flutter ecosystem, please see the documentation for [developing packages](https://docs.flutter.dev/development/packages-and-plugins/developing-packages).

+### Publishing

+`dart pub publish` from the root directory of a package, for admins of the publisher [material.io](https://pub.dev/publishers/material.io).

 ## Other Material Design packages
 The following packages' source code exists in other repositories.